MattJOlson/7DRL-2016/README.md

-# 7DRL-2016
+# Ninjathulhu

-Repo for the 2016 seven-day Roguelike challenge
+An entry for the 2016 Seven-Day Roguelike Challenge.

+## Organization

+### Ninjathulhu.Game
+Game logic layer code.